EdoardoCarlesi/PyRCODIO/README.md

 Tools to analyze AREPO - GADGET simulations of the Local Group and the local environment

-DEVELOPEMENT:

-Mass function functionalities added
+23.03 Mass function functionalities added, plots and stuff